-- Who is your specific athlete that you work with?
+- Is there a specific athlete that you work with?

-- Do you have former athletes that I can contact or get a testimony from?
+- Do you have former athletes that I can contact or read any testimonies?

 - What is the main reason why I should hire you?

-Not all coaches will have certification, it really depends upon the area of coaching you are looking for.
-If the coaching is health related, then the coach should have some form of accreditation.
+Not all coaches will have certification; it depends upon the area of coaching you are looking for.
+If coaching is health related, then the coach should have some form of accreditation.
 If the coach offers self-publishing programs, then it only makes sense that they would have books published.
 I would check out those books for sure.

-One of the biggest thing I need to emphasize is that it is important not to settle for the first coach you come across.
-Ideally you want to interview at least three different coaches.
+One of the biggest things I need to emphasize is that it is essential not to settle for the first coach you come across.
+Ideally, you want to interview at least three different coaches.
 Always ask them for references.

-Your coach will be working with you on a personal level and this is why it is important that you feel some type of connection with them.
+Your coach will be working with you on a personal level, and this is why it is crucial that you feel some connection with them.
 This will be very important if you have to have in-depth and possibly emotionally based conversations.
-If you feel that you can’t open up with them, your money is going to be wasted.
+If you think that you can’t open up with them, your money is going to be wasted.

 I hope these questions help you as maybe you are looking for a coach heading into the 2019 triathlon season or ANY season for that matter.